-Our mentor, Frances Conteh, writes about their projects with students at Charles Dickens Primary School and The St Marylebone CE School during 2024–25.
+Our mentor, Frances Conteh, writes about their projects with students at Charles Dickens Primary School during 2024–25.

 In September 2024, I introduced a clay project inspired by the Hand of Fatima (Hamsa)—a symbol of happiness and good fortune.
 Students explored drawing and pattern-making, then created personal ceramic amulets reflecting what makes them happy.
 The tactile nature of clay made this project especially engaging, and students were delighted with their colourful, glazed pieces.